Walmart Parent's Choice Review

-Parent's Choice diapers are made by the Walmart company.
-Walmart produces a variety of products under their own brand label to bring cost-effective solutions to their customers.
+The Walmart company makes parent's Choice diapers.
+Walmart produces a variety of products under its brand label to bring cost-effective solutions to its customers.
 Walmart also makes the White Cloud diaper and baby products.

-The Parent's Choice diaper performed fairly well in our tests for absorption with an above average score of 7 of 10.
-This significantly helped its overall score because absorption is weighted heavier than any other metric we test.
-The diapers we tested were fairly consistent across the board implying consistent quality.
-It is easy to see from the pictures of the test paper that not much moisture was transferred to the paper meaning baby's tushie should stay drier than it would with much of the competition.
+The Parent's Choice diaper performed fairly well in our tests for absorption with an above-average score, which significantly helped its overall score because absorption is weighted heavier than any other metric we test.
+The diapers we tested were fairly consistent across the board, implying consistent quality.
+It is easy to see from the pictures of the test paper that not much transfer of moisture to the paper, meaning baby's tushie should stay drier than it would with much of the competition.

-Ther is really a lot to dislike about this diaper and if it hadn't performed so well in tests for absorption then it would have scored lower.
-This diaper earned a 4 of 10 for leakage with a significant number of online reviewers complaining of leaks using this diaper.
-Our leak test results also indicated a good amount of runoff as the absorption of liquid was slow.
+There is a lot to dislike about this diaper, and if it hadn't performed so well in tests for absorption, then it would have scored lower.
+This diaper earned one of the lowest scores in the group for leakage, with a significant number of online reviewers complaining of leaks using this diaper.
+Our leak test results also resulted in a good amount of runoff as the absorption of liquid was slow.

-We don't like that Walmart has given no consideration to the environment or to baby's health with scores of 1 of 10 for eco-friendliness and only 3 of 10 for baby's health.
-While no disposable diaper is great for the Earth, there are steps to make them more friendly like using renewable resources or being biodegradable under the right conditions.
-For health, this diaper does not offer a full disclosure list of materials and chemicals used and it isn't free of dyes or lotion and it looks to made using chlorine (something many higher end diaper brands are moving away from).
-It is fragrance-free which is something, but babies with sensitive skin may react to the added lotions or the dioxins left behind during the manufacturing process.
+We don't like that Walmart has not considered the environment or baby's health, earning with abysmally low scores for eco-friendliness and baby's health.
+While no disposable diaper is great for the Earth, there are steps to make them more friendly, like using renewable resources or being biodegradable under the right conditions.
+For health, this diaper does not offer a full disclosure list of materials and chemicals used, and it isn't free of dyes or lotion.
+It looks to made using chlorine (something many higher-end diaper brands are moving away from).
+It is fragrance-free, which is something, but babies with sensitive skin may react to the added lotions or the dioxins left behind during the manufacturing process.

 More to dislike, this diaper is not very comfortable.
-With a score of 6 of 10 for comfort, this diaper performed below average.
-It does have nicer elastic on the back and the motion points are not too rough, but the fabric isn't soft and the tabs can be somewhat poky.
+With a below-average score comfort, this diaper didn't impress.
+It does have nicer elastic on the back, and the motion points are not too rough, but the fabric isn't soft, and the tabs can be somewhat poky.

 — Juliet Spurrier, MD & Wendy Schmitz